-- theories of learning, educational models, legal regulation and family perspectives related to EC/ECSE.
-Spring. - ED 273.
-Language Acquisition and Development 2 hours.
+ED 270.
+Intro to Early Childhood and Early Childhood Special Education - 3 hours.
+Introduction to development theories of learning, educational models, legal regulation and family perspectives related to EC/ECSE.
+Fall.
+Spring.

+ED 273.
+Language Acquisition and Development - 2 hours.
 Introduction to speech and language development within the broader process of communication.
 Anatomy and physiology of speech, theories and stages of language development will be presented and related to the language environment of the young child.
 Prerequisite: ED 100.
-Spring odd years. - ED 290.
+Spring odd years.

+- ED 290.
 Reading Practicum 2 hours.
 An observation course conducted in the reading lab.
 This is accomplished under the supervision of the college instructor.
 Class meets in seminars and requires 35 hours of laboratory observation.
 Prerequisites: "A" in ED 100 and ED 190/191.
 Fall.
 Spring. - ED 292.
 Cross Categorical Special Education Practicum 1 hour.
 Seminar with readings and field experiences in education setting for children with LD, MH, BD and physical/other health impaired.
 Prerequisites: ED 100, ED 265.
 Fall.
 Spring.